-Wheher you're packing a lunch, eating at home or looking for a fun dinner, this is a win!
-Homemade Veggie Sushi, Greens with Miso Ginger Dressing that tastes just like the restaurants and lots of yummy, nourishing snacks!
+Wheher you're packing a lunch, eating at home or looking for a light dinner, vegetable sush rolls are always a hit!
+They're easy to make (I have a how to video!), customizable and stay fresh.
+Paired here with Greens with Miso Ginger Dressing that tastes just like the restaurants and lots of yummy, nourishing snacks!

 Update August 2020: While not many of us are packing lunches these days, homemade veggie sushi is a great option for a stay at home lunch (can be made ahead!) or a light dinner or a tastier-than-takeout weekend meal.